 This professional will manage all HR activities of a branch, ensuring that institutional HR strategies and programs are implemented smoothly.

 HR Jobs in New Mexico’s Private Sector

-Private businesses will look to hire HR assistants, coordinators, managers, labor relations specialists, training specialists and more.
-(From a job vacancy survey done in May 2015; listings do not constitute job offers):
+Private businesses will look to hire HR assistants, coordinators, managers, labor relations specialists, training specialists and more (shown for illustrative purposes only):

 Recruitment Coordinator for the Lovelace Respiratory Research Institute in Albuquerque – This position requires that the applicant hold a bachelor’s degree in human resources, business administration, or a related field, plus at least two years of experience in the field.